Ghostgamer3000/Ghostgamer3000/README.md

 Probs
 My email: sco0018@mandfieldsc.vic.edu.au
 Or
-Am on Instagram at: Ghostbot300 or marlah.scobie
+Dm on Instagram at: Ghostbot300 or marlah.scobie